bcarruthers/garnet/README.md

 - **Lightweight**: Garnet is essentially a simplified in-memory database and messaging system suitable for games.
 No inheritance, attributes, or interface implementations are required in your code.
 It's more of a library than a framework or engine, and most of your code shouldn't depend on it.

 - **Fast**: Garbage collection spikes can cause dropped frames and inconsistent performance, so Garnet minimizes allocations and helps library users do so too.
-Component storage is data-oriented for fast operations.
+Component storage is data-oriented for fast iteration.

 - **Minimal**: The core library focuses on events, scheduling, and storage, and anything game-specific like physics, rendering, or update loops should be implemented separately.